Modeling the Light Curve and Spectra of SN 2023aew: The light curve

 There is one more important aspect of the HS scenario that must be considered.
 A partial (only core) conversion of the NS (at $t_{\rm HS}$) ejects on average $M_{\rm QN, ej}\sim 0.05M_{\odot}$ of the outermost layers.
 The average kinetic energy of the ejecta, from deposited neutrino energy during the partial conversion, is $E_{\rm QN, KE}\sim 5\times 10^{50}$ ergs (see \citealt{keranen_2005} for details).
 The corresponding ejecta's speed is $v_{\rm QN, ej.}\sim 0.1c \times (E_{\rm QN, KE}/5\times 10^{50}\ {\rm erg})^{1/2}(0.05M_{\odot}/M_{\rm QN, ej})^{1/2}$.
-Figure \ref{fig:LC-LFBOTS} shows the LC resulting from powering of the QN ejecta by the HS spin-down energy which results in rapid transients\footnote{Shown in Figure~\ref{fig:LC-LFBOTS} are two luminous fast blue optical transients (LFBOTs; AT2018cow and Dougie from \citealt{nicholl_2023}) which naturally fit within our model framework.
-A NS which experience the transition to a HS after the SN had dissipated produces a delayed luminous event (an LFBOT) as their spin-down energy is deposited into the $\sim 0.05M_{\odot}$ QN ejecta following the conversion.
-Some are therefore likely to be observed offset from their birth site and from their host galaxies for extreme cases.
+The top panel in Figure \ref{fig:LC-LFBOTS} shows the LC resulting from powering of the QN ejecta by the HS SpD energy which results in rapid transients\footnote{Shown in Figure~\ref{fig:LC-LFBOTS} are two luminous fast blue optical transients (LFBOTs; AT2018cow and Dougie from \citealt{nicholl_2023}) which naturally fit within our model framework.
+A NS that experiences the transition to a HS after the SN has dissipated produces a delayed luminous event (an LFBOT) as its SpD energy is deposited into the $\sim 0.05,M_{\odot}$ QN ejecta following the conversion.
+Some such events are therefore expected to be observed offset from their birth sites due to natal kicks or dynamical interactions.
+In extreme cases, the offsets may be large enough for the transient to appear significantly displaced from its host galaxy -- particularly if the host is a low-mass or dwarf galaxy with a shallow gravitational potential.
 This connection we propose between LFBOTs and isolated HS formation could be validated via spectral analysis of data.
-LFBOTs should eventually exhibit spectra that reflect the composition of the ejected outermost layers of the NS or of the r-process elements synthesized during its expansion (\citealt{jaikumar_2007,ouyed_2009,ouyed_2011}).}.
-We use an ejecta's opacity of $0.2$ gm cm$^{-2}$ and a hard emission leakage factor of $3\times 10^{12}$ s$^{2}$.
+LFBOTs should eventually exhibit spectra that reflect the composition of the ejected outermost layers of the NS or of the r-process elements synthesized during its expansion (\citealt{jaikumar_2007,ouyed_2009,ouyed_2011}).
+Ideally, the model should yield a featureless, blue, blackbody-like spectrum at early times, as observed in LFBOTs (e.g. \citealt{pursiainen_2018}).}.
+We use a QN ejecta's opacity of $0.2$ g cm$^{-2}$ and a hard emission leakage factor of $3\times 10^{12}$ s$^{2}$.